-This measure reports on prevalence of eye health problems, including low vision, blindness, refractive error, cataract, diabetic retinopathy and trachoma for Indigenous Australians.
+This measure reports on prevalence of eye health problems, including low vision, blindness, refractive error, cataract, diabetic retinopathy, and trachoma for Indigenous Australians.
 The partial or full loss of vision affects all dimensions of life.
-Vision loss and eye disease can lead to linguistic, social and learning difficulties and behavioural problems during schooling years, which can then lead to poor education outcomes and employment prospects.
-Indigenous Australians experience higher rates of cataract, diabetic retinopathy and trachoma compared with non-Indigenous Australians (AHMAC 2017).
+Vision loss and eye disease can lead to linguistic, social and learning difficulties, as well as behavioural problems during schooling years, which can then lead to poor education outcomes and employment prospects.
+Indigenous Australians have higher rates of cataract, diabetic retinopathy and trachoma than non-Indigenous Australians (AHMAC 2017).

-Overall: In 2014-15 in Victoria, 23% of Indigenous Australians aged 15 and over reported having eye/sight problems.
+Overall: In 2014-15 in South Australia, 22% of Indigenous Australians aged 15 and over reported having eye/sight problems.
+The rate in Remote areas was higher than in Non-remote areas (26% compared with 21%).

-Nationally, 19% of Indigenous Australians aged 15 and over reported eye/sight problems (Table 1.16.5, Figure 1.16.1).
+Nationally in 2014-15, 19% of Indigenous Australians aged 15 and over reported eye/sight problems.
+The rate in Remote areas was lower than in Non-remote areas (16% compared with 20%) (Table 1.16.5, Figure 1.16.1).

-Reported eye and sight problems: In 2012-13 in Victoria, the age-standardised rate for Indigenous Australians who reported having eye or sight problems was similar to the rate for non-Indigenous Australians (53% compared with 51%).
+Reported eye and sight problems (compared with non-Indigenous Australians):In 2012-13 in South Australia, the age standardised rate for Indigenous Australians who reported having eye or sight problems is similar to non-Indigenous Australians (48% compared with 50%).